lomorage/homepage/content/blog/raspberrypi-hd.md

 banner = "img/banners/power-hub-adafruit.jpg"
 +++

 Photos and video are valuable assets, having a single backup is not enough, we at least should have secondary backup besides the primary backup, and ideally one more remote backup.
-Lomorage currenlty provide the option to setup a secondary backup.
+Lomorage currently provide the option to setup a secondary backup.
 There are several options to do this.

 <!--more-->